Forming a New Student Organization

 Step 5: Establishing the Organization

 New organizations are considered to be on ‘probationary status’ for their first year.
 New organizations are expected to demonstrate their viability.
+For more information please refer to the Student Representative Board Constitution.

 Keeping your Organization in Good Standing